Archive of Our Own: Content

+The legal team working on behalf of Organization for Transformative Works believes that the publication of fan fiction on AO3 is legal under the Fair Use doctrine, meaning that they need to be "transformative", which they interpret as giving new meaning to the original work.

-Archive of Our Own maintains a policy of "maximum inclusiveness" and minimal content censorship, which means that they do not dictate what kinds of work can be posted to the archive.
-This openness has led to the hosting of controversial content including works depicting rape, incest, and pedophilia.
-According to AO3 Policy and Abuse Chair Matty Bowers, a small fraction (1,150) stories submitted to the Archive were flagged by users as "offensive".
+AO3 hosts controversial content including works depicting rape, incest and pedophilia.
+This allowance was developed as a reaction to the policies of other popular fanfiction hosts such as LiveJournal, which at one time began deleting the accounts of fic writers who wrote what the site considered to be pornography, and FanFiction.Net, which disallows numerous types of stories including any that repurpose characters originally created by authors who disapprove of fanfiction.
+According to AO3 Policy and Abuse Chair Matty Bowers, a small fraction of stories submitted to the Archive were flagged by users as "offensive".
 Organization for Transformative Works Legal Committee volunteer Stacey Lantagne has stated that: "The OTW's mission is to advocate on behalf of transformative works, not just the ones we like."

-Via the OTW's Open Doors project, launched in 2012, stories from older and defunct fic archives are imported to Archive of Our Own with an aim to preserving fandom history.
-The site is also open to fully original, non-fanfiction content, hosting over 185,000 such original works as of 27 January 2024.
+The OTW's Open Doors project, which launched in 2012, invited maintainers of older and defunct fic archives to import their stories into Archive of Our Own with the aim of preserving fandom history.
+The site is also open to certain original, non-fanfiction works, hosting over 250,000 such original works as of 27 January 2024.